 December 2023 – Before planning your visit, please check our ‘Visitor Notices’ for accessibility updates and one-off changes to opening times.
 Click here to view.

 Newcastle Cathedral has a long tradition of bell-ringing, going back hundreds of years.
 The iconic Lantern Tower had bells in it as early as the fifteenth century.

 By the middle of the eighteenth century, the renowned local historian Henry Bourne said the bells “have a bold and noble sound, and yet an exceedingly sweet and harmonious one.”
-There are currently 13 ringing bells and three fifteenth century ones.
-The biggest bell, The Major, weighs nearly 6 tonnes!
+There are 14 full circle ringing bells, plus the ‘Major’, which is a swing chiming bell weighing nearly 6 tonnes!

 Bell ringing occurs every Sunday throughout the year at the following times:

 There is also occasional ringing for Choral Evensong on Saturdays and Sundays